ringcentral/ringcentral-js/README.md

 rcsdk.platform().auth().data(authData);
 ```

-It can be useful on the server if SDK instances are creted and disposed for every HTTP request.
+It can be useful on the server if SDK instances are created and disposed for every HTTP request.

 ## Logout